HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 }
 ```

-The mainchain identifier (`mcid`) identifies the mainchain block, whose forward transfers are synchronized in the FTTx.
-The list of synchronized forward transfers (`List[FT]`) is similar to the inputs in a regular mainchain transaction, with the difference that the sidechain doesn't verify their validity.
+The mainchain identifier (`mcid`) identifies the mainchain block, whose Forward Transfers are synchronized in the FTTx.
+The list of synchronized Forward Transfers (`List[FT]`) is similar to the inputs in a regular mainchain transaction, with the difference that the sidechain doesn't verify their validity.
 They would not have been included in the mainchain if they violated the mainchain consensus rules. (`List[UTXO]`) comprises the newly created outputs on the sidechain, spendable under the conditions defined in the sidechain consensus protocol.

-Lastly, forward transfers which cannot be processed properly are collected to be included in the next withdrawal certificate.
-This mechanism is needed because the mainchain does not learn about failed forward transfers in another way.
+Lastly, Forward Transfers which cannot be processed properly are collected to be included in the next Withdrawal Certificate.
+This mechanism is needed because the mainchain does not learn about failed Forward Transfers in another way.
 It cannot create refund transactions itself.

 ## Sidechain Internal Transactions